Islam is the world's dominant religion

 The number of displaced persons is overwhelming the ability of international organisations and governments to cope.
 Although many refugees are surviving and resettling in higher or lower latitudes, even greater numbers are unable to complete the journey, or are denied border entry, resulting in alarming numbers of deaths from hunger, conflict and adverse environmental conditions.
 Traditional free market capitalism is facing enormous pressures and upheaval, as civilisation struggles to adapt to this new and rapidly changing world.
 Resource-based economies are evolving to take its place.**

 For too long,

-humans exploited their environment with little appreciation for the long-term
+humans exploited their environment with little appreciation of long-term

 consequences.
 Nature is finally beginning to redress the balance.